Cuba the Country

 - When in the community, please refrain from giving gifts or tips without speaking to your guide first.

-Can I build my own Custom Cuba Tour?
+Can I design my own Custom Cuba Tour?

-Yes, you are free to customize a tour for any of our available destinations.
+Yes, you can customize a tour for any of our available destinations.
 Please begin thinking about how you would like your custom tour to be structured and then submit a Custom Tour Request.

 Will a Gardner Tours representative accompany me from my home country to Cuba and back?